Thermodynamic sampling of materials using neutral-atom quantum computers: Results

 When computing the formation energies $\Delta E_{k}^{f}$ from Eq.~\ref{formation_energy_1}, pure graphene has $\Delta E_{k}^{f}=0$ and all structures containing nitrogen atoms have $\Delta E_{k}^{f}>0$.
 As quantum annealing typically finds the ground state solution, using the $V^{\mathrm{DFT}}$ and $R_{\mathrm{NN}}^{\mathrm{DFT}}$ values derived from Eq.~\ref{eq:linear_regression_ryd_simple} would result in identifying only the trivial solution consisting entirely of carbon atoms.

 In our previous work~\cite{Camino2025}, we mapped this class of problems onto QUBO models that were solved on D-Wave superconducting qubit quantum annealers and demonstrated that the outcome can be tuned toward a targeted composition by introducing a penalty on the on-site term of the QUBO expression.
-There, we further established the connection between this linear bias and the chemical potentials of the species in reservoirs in equilibrium with the material.
-To make this correspondence explicit, we introduce the grand-canonical formation energies as
+There, we further established the connection between this linear bias and the chemical potentials of the species in reservoirs in equilibrium with the material. {Experimentally, a species-dependent chemical potential provides a way to control the relative concentration of different atomic species, corresponding in practice to varying growth conditions or chemical environments.
+In our mapping, this is implemented via the global detuning~\cite{Zhang1991}.} To make this correspondence explicit, we introduce the grand-canonical formation energies as

 where $\Delta E_{k}^{f}$ is the canonical (fixed-composition) formation energy defined in Eq.~\ref{formation_energy_1}, and $N_{k}^{\chi^{i}}$ and $\mu_{\chi^{i}}$ denote, respectively, the number of atoms of species $\chi^{i}$ in configuration $k$ and the corresponding chemical potential.